browserengineering/book/book/visual-effects.md

 Note that you can now see part of the orange square through the blue one, and part of the white background as well.

-The way to do this in Skia is to create a new canvas, draw the overlay content into it, and then *blend* that canvas into the previous canvas.
-It's a little complicated to think about without first seeing it in action, so let's do that.
+Let's implement `opacity`.
+The way to do this is to create a new canvas, draw the content with opacity into it, and then composite that canvas into the previous canvas.
+It's a little complicated to think about without first seeing it in action, so let's do that with Skia.

-Because we'll be adding things other than opacity soon, let's put opacity into a new function called `paint_visual_effects` that will be called from the `paint` method of the various layout objects, just like `paint_background` already is:
+Because we'll be adding things other than opacity soon, let's put opacity into a new function called `paint_visual_effects` that will be called from the `paint` method of the various layout objects, just like `paint_background` already is.
+It returns a `restore_count`, which well get to in a moment.

 ``` {.python expected=False}
 def paint_visual_effects(node, display_list, rect):